 About us

-The NATO Strategic Communications Centre of Excellence (NATO StratCom COE) is a multinational and NATO-accredited international Organization.
+The NATO Strategic Communications Centre of Excellence (NATO StratCom COE) is a multinational and NATO-accredited international organization.
 Centre’s mission is to contribute to the Alliance’s communication processes by providing comprehensive analysis, timely advice, and practical support.
-Besides research studies and training for governments on strategic communication, the NATO StratCom COE has been developing significant expertise on countering hostile information activities by state and non-state actors.
+The Centre’s aim is to contribute substantially to the improvement of NATO, its Allies’ and Partners’ strategic communication capabilities through research, analysis, concept development, prototyping, doctrine development, standardisation and case studies, furthermore investing into the continuing development of StratCom education and training.

 The NATO StratCom COE was initially founded by Latvia, Estonia, Germany, Italy, Lithuania, Poland, and the United Kingdom.
-The Netherlands, Finland, Sweden and Canada joined at a later stage.
-Additionally, France and Slovakia are finalising their joining procedures.
+The Netherlands, Finland, Sweden, Canada, Slovakia, Hungary, Denmark and the United States of America joined at a later stage.
+Additionally, Spain and Australia is currently undergoing their joining procedure.

 Steering Committee